Draw near to God and He will draw near to you. (James 4:8)

 It seems the closer we get to God, the closer He gets to us.
 And the farther away we drift, somehow things get scrambled when we go to sort out His message.

 In the world of turbo-charged digital superhighways, what allows us to get a 5-bar connection with God?
 Spending time alone with Him with no interference from the TV, computer, or radio provides for me the best flow of God thoughts.
 Emotionally, what brings a greater signal strength?
-Usually when there’s a quiet time and place to be alone.
-Listen for the voice of God.
-His quiet thoughts are yours.
+For me, when there’s a quiet time and place to be alone, I listen for the voice of God.
+Often, He tells me to forgive others and release their offenses.
+I do this with His help.

 When you pray, under what circumstances do you get five bars in your connection with God?